 Housing provides students with the opportunity to learn how to design, furnish and equip homes to meet the user's needs.
 Housing construction and interior design will be studied.
 Students will use computer programs to draft housing designs and plans.
-Course availability depends on enrollment.
-This course is taught in the Spring opposite of Personal Finance.
+Course offering depends upon enrollment.